Plaster

 Stages

 Plaster transitions from a pourable liquid to a pliable solid to a dried mass throughout a couple of days.
-The most interesting stages happen during the first 45–60 min after mixing plaster and water.
+The most exciting stages happen during the first 45–60 min after mixing plaster and water.

 Liquid Stage